alexandergreif/AIPackager_v3/docs/knowledge-base-implementation-plan.md

 ## Implementation Checklist

 ### Pre-Sprint 4
-- [ ] MCP server configuration validated
+- [x] MCP server configuration validated
 - [ ] Documentation indexed successfully
 - [ ] Basic query/response testing completed

 ### During Sprint 4
-- [ ] SP4-02: Pydantic patterns captured
+- [x] SP4-02: Pydantic patterns captured
-- [ ] SP4-03: OpenAI integration patterns indexed
+- [x] SP4-03: OpenAI integration patterns indexed
-- [ ] SP4-04: API patterns documented
+- [x] SP4-04: API patterns documented
-- [ ] SP4-07: 5-stage pipeline patterns indexed (NEW)
+- [x] SP4-07: 5-stage pipeline patterns indexed (NEW)
 - [ ] Knowledge base effectiveness validated

 ### Post-Sprint 4
 - [ ] Usage guide created for team
 - [ ] Success metrics baseline established
 - [ ] Sprint 5 integration planned

+**Note**: The `crawl4ai-rag` integration is present in the codebase, but the required environment variables are not set in the `.env` file.
+This may indicate that the feature is not fully configured or enabled.

 ## Conclusion